Fern Tree Park Upgrade

-As the results reflect strong support for the rock cladding, demolition of the old bus shelter and construction of the new combined facility will commence on 29 April.
+As the results reflect strong support for the rock cladding, the old bus shelter was demolished in May to make way for the new combined facility

-On 8 March 2019, Mr Andrew Wilkie, Federal Member for Clark, announced an $800,000 grant that will assist the City in building the Fern Tree Park project in its entirety.
+On 8 March 2019, Mr Andrew Wilkie, Federal Member for Clark, announced an $800,000 grant to assist the City in building the Fern Tree Park project in its entirety.

 With this additional funding, Stage 2 will commence in October 2019, with the construction of the roadworks, improved road crossing, Huon Road footpaths and new Fern Glade car park and upgraded access to the Fern Glade walking track.

 The development application for the project was approved in October 2018.
 View the Fern Tree Park Implementation plans.